golems/hubo-ach-tab/README.md

     ./HuboAchTab

-You now have to instruct the DART/GRIP simulator to load a world with hubo in it. hubo-ach-tab comes with a simple, empty world, which can be found in in hubo-models/huboplus-empty-world.urdf.
+You now have to instruct the DART/GRIP simulator to load a world with hubo in it. hubo-ach-tab comes with a simple, hubo-only world, which can be found in hubo-models/huboplus-empty-world.urdf.
 Click File->Load and navigate to your world.
 Once a hubo-containing world is loaded, hubo-ach-tab will attempt to connect to the necessary ach channels.
 If it successfully connects, hubo-ach-tab will automatically begin